 Adding probiotics will also make the food change go smoother (and quicker if need be).
 However, if you change your dog’s food too quickly, you could get loose stools because of the lack of adequate good bacteria to digest the new food.
 Take it slow.

 A third common cause of puppy diarrhea is bacterial overgrowth.
 All puppies and dogs have bacteria in their digestive track to some degree.
 A good immune system will keep these bacteria under control.
 However, bacteria will tend to overgrow in puppies (and even in dogs) in at least three different common conditions: when a dog is under stress, when he is habitually eating junk, or when he has a poor or immature immune system.
+Unfortunately, puppies often meet all three conditions, especially when first changing homes.

 A very common cause of bacterial overgrowth is stress.
 Some of our dogs have had this type diarrhea occasionally when they first start going to dog shows.
 The travel and the loud stimulating sounds in show environments are causes of stress in many dogs who’ve never experienced the dog show world.
 However, once we return home, the diarrhea goes away on its own and the more shows dogs go to the less likely they are to experience the accompanying diarrhea.